 The Stanly County Detention Center recognizes the importance of an inmate’s ability to communicate not only with their legal counsel but also their family, friends and community.
 The Detention Center provides several options to inmates at the facility for communication.

 Inmate Telephone Calls

 Inmates assigned to the general population cell blocks are allowed access to telephones each day.
-The inmate telephone system is programmed for outgoing collect and debit calls only and are provided through PAYTEL Communications. www.paytel.com.
+The inmate telephone system is programmed for outgoing collect and debit calls only and are provided through NCIC Inmate Communications. account.ncic.com.
 The party accepting the collect call will be required to set up an account and will be billed accordingly.
 In addition to collect calls, inmates may purchase telephone calling cards through the Commissary Service.

 After the initial phase of the inmate booking procedure, each inmate is afforded the opportunity to make a free telephone call.
 The party receiving this free call still has the opportunity to accept or deny the telephone call.

 - Inmates are not permitted to receive telephone calls.